Japan hero image

 What Works Well

-• 8–10 day itineraries linking Tokyo ministry with Kansai heritage and one retreat day (Miyajima, Hakone, or Hokkaido)
+• 8–10 day itineraries linking Tokyo ministry with Kansai heritage and one retreat day (Miyajima or Hakone)

-• Morning worship/teaching in church halls, conference centres, or river cruises before cultural immersion
+• Morning worship and teaching in church halls, conference centres, or river venues before cultural immersion

 • Jet-lag-aware pacing with early evenings, indoor breaks, and thoughtful transit planning across shinkansen and metro systems

-• Fundraising moments: skyline worship, tea ceremony dinners, river cruises, and island sabbath gatherings with donors
+• Fundraising moments: skyline worship, tea ceremony dinners, river gatherings, and island sabbath time with donors

-We handle travel logistics, cultural orientation, and partner coordination so pastors can focus on shepherding teams, honoring donors, and learning from Japanese leaders.
+We handle travel logistics, cultural orientation, and partner coordination so pastors can focus on shepherding teams, stewarding donors, and learning from Japanese leaders.

 Sample Ministry Focus